 And I'd say our team has been apathetic in this start of the season in many regards.
 I expected a more passionate start to show our intentions but I'm not seeing it by the moment, both the attitude and the tactics have been too contemplative for my taste.

-I'd actually be more worried about that as a City fan.
+Half of that is Fernandinho so it's fine.
+Biggest surprise is that City have had 60-70% possession in every game so the thinking that teams work harder off the ball is being put to the test there.I'd actually be more worried about that as a City fan.
 They have quite an old and thin squad and will want to go very far in Europe too.
 That's a lot of running early on.
 Burnout maybe?